Arbaz-Baig/Arbaz-Baig/README.md

 - 💻 Data Analyst looking for new oppurtunities
-- 📊 I obtained the Google Data Analytics Certificate in September 2022
+- 📊 I obtained the Google Data Analytics Certificate

  ### 🙌  ***Connect with Me***
 - [LinkedIn](https://www.linkedin.com/in/arbaz-baig/)